cstenkamp/siddata_server_docker/doc/install.md

 sudo apt-get install git -y
 ```

-### Setting up this project
+### Set up the actual project

-Note that depending on your OS you have to read the sub-section Windows/Linux, as well as the "All OS" sub-section!
+**Note that depending on your OS you have to read the sub-section Windows/Linux, as well as the "All OS" sub-section!**

 #### Windows